A changing legal landscape in college sports has renewed the discussion of what is “fair” for college athletes when it comes to compensation.

 John W. O’Malley's ‘When Bishops Meet’ challenges readers to understand the lasting importance of three monumental councils of the church.

 The overall tone of the evening was lighthearted and provided a chance for prominent business executives, church leaders and politicians to come together in friendship and charity.
-This unity was helped by the fact that no one was safe from the jokes of Martin Short, the master of ceremonies for
+This unity was helped by the fact that no one was safe from the jokes of Martin Short, the master of ceremonies for the evening.

 As the number of reported cases of vaping-related illness in the U.S. soars over 1000, many Catholic schools are taking action to prevent vaping among students.